AmbrSb/capsicum-proxy/README.md

         }
     };
 ```
-Then sandbox it as this:
+Then you can sandbox the code as follows:
 ```C++
     auto p = Proxy<4096, Service>::Build();
     auto result = p.Execute<std::string>("echo request"s);